gaehlerm/SoftwareEngineering/README.md

 Once again, the difficulty lies not in the usability of the testing framework.
 The much harder questions are what, when and how you should test.
 Let’s have a look at the code and try to understand.

 ### When, what and how
-// rename this section.
+// rename this section?
 The title is redundant with another section

 Our class vector contains the member function `distance_to`.
 It is part of the interface of the class and therefore has to be tested.
 This is the price you pay for public functions.
 Or rather: It’s a small fraction of the price you pay for having public functions.
 Keep functions private if possible.
 Private functions give you much more degrees of freedom as you are allowed to change them at will.
 For pubilc functions you have to stick to the behavior that you guaranteed by the interface.
 Avoid changing existing interfaces, it's a lot of work.